Nero-DG/Noir-Digi/src/content/poems/standing-ovation.md

 <!-- block -->

-I can't stand fucking what else,
+I can't stand fucking what else...
 Visage’s *devenir-gris* is intolerable,
 Really,
 And Catherine Deneuve,